alextunyk/json-batch-translate/README.rst

         <version>1.1-SNAPSHOT</version>
     </dependency>

 Source
 """"""

 The source code is available on GitHub at https://github.com/TUNYK/json-batch-translate
 ::
     git clone https://github.com/TUNYK/json-batch-translate.git

+NOTE:

+* To run Tests you need to update `config.properties <https://github.com/TUNYK/json-batch-translate/blob/master/src/test/resources/config.properties>`_ with your API keys.

-NOTE: Since up-to-date version of google-api-translate-java is not in Maven Central, you need to fetch it out from GitHub and install it to your local repository in order to be able to compile json-batch-translate.
+* Since up-to-date version of `google-api-translate-java <https://github.com/richmidwinter/google-api-translate-java>`_ is not in Maven Central Repository yet, you need to fetch it out from GitHub and install it to your local repository in order to be able to compile json-batch-translate.
-More details about google-api-translate-java at `google-api-translate-java <https://github.com/richmidwinter/google-api-translate-java>`_

 Issues tracking
 """""""""""""""

 Issues tracking is available on GitHub at https://github.com/TUNYK/json-batch-translate/issues.

 Bug reports, feature requests, and general inquiries welcome.